disco85/easytags/README.md

 # Tag a file or a directory:
 <TOOL> tag some_file tag1 tag2 tag3

+# Remove tags from files or directories matched by a regexp "some_file":
+<TOOL> tag some_file_regexp -r tag1 tag2 tag3

+# Move tags from ANY files or directories to a file of directory "some_file":
+<TOOL> tag some_file -m tag1 tag2 tag3

 # List all tagged objects:
 <TOOL> tagged